 1. Address & Logo: This is where you set up the basic information of your company, which is tied to your billing.

-7. Forecast Lab: This is where you can you to test, poke and prod our latest out-of-the-box creations and provide any feedback directly to the Forecast engineers who developed them.
-By click on the checkbox will enable the feature or function it details across your company.
+6. Forecast Lab: This is where you can you to test our latest developments and provide any feedback directly to the Forecast engineers.
+Clicking on the checkbox enables the given feature or function across your company.

 Creating, editing and removing labels

 The purpose of establishing and using Labels is for the organization and categorization tasks, projects, skills, team members, teams and more.
 For instance, you can create a label named "graphic_design" and assign that label to a task, project, team and individual team member that requires work that encompasses "graphic_design."